GAIA-UNIL/G2S/browser/deploy/README.md

 The in-page simulation uses the bundled Stone (200×200 continuous) or Strebelle (250×250 categorical) training image and the compiled QS Wasm worker.
 Each run generates a new random seed and creates a destination with the selected training image's original dimensions.
 It does not contact the G2S server.

+When a host does not provide cross-origin isolation, the page runs the single-thread compatibility bundle and displays a button linking to `https://mps-online.mathieu-1cc.workers.dev/` for the multithreaded version.

 ## Cloudflare Pages

 Connect the static-site repository to Cloudflare Pages and publish the directory containing this README as the site root.
 Use no framework preset, no build command, and `.` as the output directory.
 The included `_headers` file enables the COOP/COEP headers required by the threaded Wasm bundle.
 No Pages Function, Worker, API token, environment variable, or service-worker workaround is required.